Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 Priorities 1️⃣: high priority ; 9️⃣low priority
 - 1️⃣Create an other cache with only background (other class)
 - 1️⃣Confusion matrix
-- 1️⃣Create a dataset to add more or less other class
 - 2️⃣ Update the documentation
 - 9️⃣ Find a way not to write all the dict of preprocessings/metrics at each save step
 - 9️⃣ Hyperparameters optimization